Keyboard shortcuts

 Best Practices

-3. Check port specs if unsure about names
+3. Check port specs when unsure of names, rather than guessing.